Trinder Park railway station

-Trinder Park railway station is on the Beenleigh line in Queensland, Australia.
-It opened in 1968 and serves the Logan suburb of Woodridge.
-The station was originally named Booran, before being renamed Trinder Park after the real estate development in the area.
+Trinder Park is a railway station operated by Queensland Rail on the Beenleigh line.
+It opened in 1887 and serves the Logan suburb of Woodridge.
+It is a ground level station, featuring two side platforms.

 1985 Trinder Park collision

 On 23 March 1985, two EMUs collided head-on near Trinder Park.
 A train driver and a passenger were killed, and 31 others were injured.
 The units involved were EMU11 and EMU27; both were repaired and were retired in 2019 as part of the retirement and recycling program being undertaken by Queensland Rail.

 Gold Coast Logan Faster Rail

 In 2021, it was announced the station was being relocated and the railway line be realigned to avoid slow winds in the route.
 This caused the resumption of numerous homes in Woodridge.
 The project aims to have rail transport be able to meet capacity during the 2032 Olympic Games by doubling the track capacity from two to four tracks between Kuraby and Beenleigh railway station.